Endive: The appeal of flavorful vegetables in winter and how to eat them

 How to make it

-1. Tart the endive small pieces.
+1. Tear the endive into small pieces

 summary